 We have written instructions at our Floating Cloud Blog:

 If your domain is registered at goaddady, follow these instructions.

-The simplest way to login to your AWS Postfix Email Server EC2 instance is to use connect via session manager, which opens a web page with the Command prompt.
+The simplest way to login to your AWS Postfix Linux Email Server EC2 instance is to use connect via session manager, which opens a web page with the Command prompt.

 Using AWS Session Manager you can connect to your instances via Web Console instead of SSH.
 This is similar to what was always offered by Azure and Google Cloud.

 If you see that its greyed out, you need to still configure it.